1. Tunnels and Mounds

 Don't let their cute faces fool you!
 Moles and voles are far from innocent when it comes to tearing up your lawn looking for food.

-Moles and voles create tunnels underground and leave mounds all over your lawn.
+Moles create tunnels underground and leave mounds all over your lawn.
 Their diet consists of grubs, earthworms, centipedes, millipedes, insect larvae, and many other insects, which they find underground in the tunnels they dig.

 Moles and voles are active all year long.